smittytone/pdfmaker/README.md

 ## Contributions ##

-Contributions are welcome, but pull requestss can only be accepted when they target the `develop` branch.
-PRs targetting `main` will be rejected.
+Contributions are welcome, but pull requests can only be accepted when they target the `develop` branch.
+PRs targeting `main` will be rejected.

 ## Release Notes ##

 - 2.3.8 *Unreleased*
-    - Support WebP and HEIC source images.
+    - Support WebP, BMP and HEIC source images.
     - Allow compound flags.
     - "A little refactoring: make Swift code more idiomatic."
     - A clearer function comments.